 My enemy continued to turn people against me.
 At R S Cockerill, she kept saying "Speak of the Devil; I didn't know he was here" in front of another woman when she saw me.
 I was eventually told I was making one woman feel uncomfortable (I wonder which one) and would therefore no longer be working there.

 In December 1999, at East Riding Farm Produce, I smiled at the woman who came to fill the vending machines.
 At the end of the break, my enemy decided to talk to her.
 After that, the visitor ignored me.
 Taking advantage of the situation, my supervisor then accused me of harassing the visitor, even though the visitor had never before had a problem with my behaviour.
-I was so angry I hit my enemy, and was sacked.
+In response, I hit my enemy and was sacked.
 After the end of the working day, I was told I would not be paid for working that day.

-Since then, my enemy has given me abuse and turned people against me whenever we have met, and has raised her finger at me whenever she has passed in her car (We have not met for some time).
+For some time after that, my enemy gave me abuse and turned people against me whenever we met, and raised her finger at me whenever she passed in her car (We have not met for some time).

 I returned to N E Coley in spring 2000, and was again placed with abusive workers.
 On one placement, I was called such things as a pervert and a homosexual.
 I had already learned that if I fought back I would be sacked, so I decided to complain.
 Accusations made against me were accepted without question and action taken immediately; yet on this occasion, I was told nothing would be done and was even criticised for complaining.
 As if that were not bad enough, it was because I had been persistently accused of harassment that nothing was done this time.
 I was even told my behaviour could lead to the agency's staff being expelled from particular places, even though bullies cannot even get themselves expelled.